virginviolet/chocolatey-packages/manual/gnubg/_TODO.md

 4. [x] Add installer EXE to the tools directory.
 5. [x] Fill out legal\LICENSE.txt
 6. [x] Fill out legal\VERIFICATION.txt
-7. [ ] Fill out tools\chocolateyBeforeModify.ps1 - remove if you have no processes or services to shut down before upgrade/uninstall
+7. [x] Fill out nuspec.
 8. [ ] Fill out tools\chocolateyInstall.ps1.
 9. [ ] Fill out tools\chocolateyUninstall.ps1 - remove if autouninstaller can automatically uninstall and you have nothing additional to do during uninstall.
 10. [ ] Remove tools\.skipAutoUninstall if chocolateyUninstall.ps1 is used and auto-uninstaller is not desired.
-11. [ ] Fill out nuspec.
+11. [ ] Fill out tools\chocolateyBeforeModify.ps1 - remove if you have no processes or services to shut down before upgrade/uninstall
 12. [ ] Test the package to ensure install/uninstall work appropriately.
 13. [ ] Add nupkg and installer and to .gitignore.
 14. [ ] Commit.